hafizsheetab/ASE-Project-WeGotThis/Readme.md

 ## Bugs /TODO
-- Location is hard to sort without any proper standard formats, such as city code
 - Every time when log in, you can actual see the "Forgot Password" Page
 - Dates Format still not appliable?
 Home - Offer View - Booking
 - TODO has Review? ->  /// TODO: CHECK IF booking.offer.hasReview & (booking.offer.id == context.user.id) see BookingList.tsx

+- Booking Responsiveness -> Elisa

+## Missing Integration
+- Delete Offer API
+- Store City Code in Location (Location is hard to sort without any proper standard formats, such as city code)
 - Withdraw API Function? -> BookingCard.tsx

-- Booking Responsiveness -> Elisa